-- ensuring an effective induction when joining the school or when coming into care whilst already on the school roll - balancing support with real challenge through a balanced a broad-based education - ensuring that each child has a high-quality Personal Education Plan - linking each child to a key person they relate well to - ensuring there is a Designated Teacher to advocate for the rights of looked after children. - making it a priority to know the children well and to build strong relationships - developing strong relationships with carers, social workers, local authorities including the Virtual School Head and specialist agencies - encouraging and supporting children in care to take responsibility for their learning - engaging children in care in learning outside the classroom and after-school activities - intervening promptly if a problem emerges such as with behaviour or attendance - Prioritise a reduction in the number of exclusions for all looked after children. - giving integrated but low-profile support in school for each child in care so that they are not made to feel different from other children - planning for future transitions e.g. to Junior Academy.
+- ensuring an effective induction when joining the school or when coming into care whilst already on the school roll - balancing support with real challenge through a balanced a broad-based education - ensuring that each child has a high-quality Personal Education Plan - linking each child to a key person they relate well to - ensuring there is a Designated Teacher to advocate for the rights of looked after children. - making it a priority to know the children well and to build strong relationships - developing strong relationships with carers, social workers, local authorities including the Virtual School Head and specialist agencies - encouraging and supporting children in care to take responsibility for their learning - engaging looked after and previously looked after children in learning outside the classroom and after-school activities - intervening promptly if a problem emerges such as with behaviour or attendance - Prioritise a reduction in the number of exclusions for all looked after children. - giving integrated but low-profile support in school for each looked after and previously looked after child so that they are not made to feel different from other children - planning for future transitions e.g. to Junior Academy.